Kōya o Aruke

 "Kōya o Aruke" (荒野を歩け) is a song by Japanese rock band Asian Kung-Fu Generation.
-It was released on March 29, 2017 and was used as the theme song for the 2017 anime film, Night Is Short, Walk On Girl.
+It was released on March 29, 2017 and was used as the theme song for the 2017 anime film, The Night Is Short, Walk On Girl.
 Yūsuke Nakamura, the illustrator for all of the band's artwork, is also the person in charge of the original character design for the movie.

 Music video

 The music video for "Kōya o Aruke" was directed by Nakamura Hiroki.
 The video features a girl walk around the city at midnight until morning, with the band appear on her back as projection screen.